Reflections on the Origins of Religious Thought

 Mathematics became the key to understanding nature, and the most powerful demonstration of the age was Newton’s ability to predict precisely the motions of the planets.

 The results of the scientific revolution are obvious.
-Every major technological innovation and convenience we take for granted in our daily lives is the result of scientific exploration of the universe following a structured process of prediction, testing, observation, and validation.
-However, despite the fact that our modern lives depend on it, Rationalism, the idea that the universe can be studied and explained by the methods of science, never really caught on with the majority of humans.
-It comes too close to saying “you can’t have a personal god.”
+Every major technological innovation and convenience we take for granted in our daily lives is the result of the scientific exploration of the universe around us following a structured process of asking questions, prediction, testing, observation, and validation.
+However, despite the fact that our modern lives depend on it, Rationalism, the idea that the universe can be studied and explained by the methods of science, has never really caught on with the majority of humans.
+Most people see natural events as somehow personal, and purposeful.
+Showing that natural phenomena have natural causes is a demonstration that God is not directly involved.
+This comes too close to saying “you can’t have a personal god.”
 People want to believe that they can influence events in their lives by supplication to a supernatural power.
-Rationalism places responsibility for our actions back on the individual.
+Rationalism places responsibility for our actions (and their consequences) back on the individual.
 There is no appeal (in either sense of the word).

 Evolutionary biologist, Stephen J. Gould, proposed that science and religion constituted separate and separable ways of knowing - “non-overlapping magisteria”.
 In this conception, the two approaches to knowledge need never be in conflict as they address different areas of human inquiry.
 The reality is very different than this ideal.
 It is significant that at the start of the 21st Century nearly 90% of Americans profess a belief in a god, and 50% don’t know that the Earth revolves around the sun and takes one year to complete a circuit (Scientific American, 2007).
-According to a 2001 survey by the National Academy of Science, nearly 70% of Americans do not understand the basics of the scientific method.
-In 2004, the National Science Foundation Science reported that the public’s knowledge of science in the United States is not improving.
+According to a 2001 survey by the National Academy of Science, nearly 70% of Americans do not understand the basics of the scientific method; and fully 54% said that their knowledge of the development of life on Earth "came from religious teaching."
+In 2004, the National Science Foundation reported that the public’s knowledge of science in the United States is not improving.
 Survey respondents' ability to answer most questions about science has remained essentially unchanged since the 1990s, with one exception: more people now know that antibiotics do not kill viruses.
-Belief in pseudoscience - astrology, extra sensory perception, crystal healing, alien encounters - is on the rise.
+Conversely, belief in pseudoscience - astrology, extra sensory perception, crystal healing, and alien encounters - is on the rise.

 Rules for Moral Behavior

-All social species have behaviors that promote the stability and security of the immediate group.
-These behaviors include dominance hierarchies, mating preferences, access to specific foods, defensive response to external threats, and leadership of group movement.
-These behaviors appear uniformly to be “hard wired” into individuals, although in certain hominids social behaviors sometimes apparently are learned.
-In some of our closest relatives we have observations of food sharing, use of simple tools to improve food supply and quality, and various coercive measures by females to reduce male aggression (e.g., in bonobos).
+All social species have behaviors that promote the stability and security of the immediate group, be it herd, troop, or tribe.
+These behaviors include dominance hierarchies, mating preferences, access to specific foods, defensive response to external threats, and leadership of group movements.
+These behaviors appear mostly to be “hard wired” into individuals, although in certain primates more complex social behaviors (e.g., cooperation, compassion, trust) are at least partly learned.
+In some of our closest relatives we have observations of food sharing, use of simple tools to improve food supply and quality, and various coercive measures to reduce male aggression (e.g., by female bonobos).
+A key element of complex cooperative strategies is the ability to put oneself into the mind of another.
+Psychologists call this ability to understand what someone else is feeling a “Theory of Mind.”
+Modern human children begin to develop this ability around age 2, but it isn't fully developed until age 8.
+Our primate cousins, the chimpanzees, bonobos, and baboons have at least a rudimentary form of this characteristic.

 Identity - Individual and Group

-In ancient cultures there was no distinction made between religious identity and social group identity.
-This of course was because there would be a uniformity of beliefs throughout the local community or group.
-Nor did early humans have alternative social groups to give them identity, as we do today. .
+In ancient cultures there was no distinction made between religious identity and social group identity, because there would be a uniformity of beliefs across the local community or group.
+Whatever the stories, the legends, the questions and explanations, and beliefs of the family group, they filled out the world view of each group member and became woven into their sense of self.
+Nor did early humans have alternative social groups to give them identity, as we do today.
 Shared rituals, dress/ornaments, incantations, and stories (myths) strongly supported both individual and group identity.
 “I am a member of the Bear Clan.”
 “We are the children of the Mother Goddess.”
-The shaman - or intercessor with the divine - served all equally
+The shaman - or intercessor with the spirit world - served all equally.

 Given the plethora of religious traditions, beliefs, and practices that have occurred across the globe over the breadth of human history, it is clear that there has never been one singular Right Way or Truth.
 Each culture has defined for itself what is meaningful, and the people of that culture have established their personal identities accordingly.